 Review: Hitler’s Royal Treatment

 More Than Just Games asks, why did Canada support the 1936 Nazi Olympics?
-Actually there were several reasons.
-Co-authors Richard Menkis of the University of British Columbia, and Harold Troper of the University of Toronto, are talented writers with a keen eye for detail.
+There were several reasons.
+Co-authors Richard Menkis of the University of British Columbia and Harold Troper of the University of Toronto are talented writers with a keen eye for detail.

 Just Games is not merely honest, it is compelling.
 First, Menkis and Troper dispense with myths.